Team-BHP > Motorbikes

 Tyres grip well, and subsequently brake well, under load.
 Ideally, this happens as progressively as the lever is pulled, and as progressively the front forks compress and transfer all the load on to the front tyre.
 But when the front is already loaded due to such altered geometry, if you (the rider) were to apply sudden brake out of necessity, the braking won't be progressive.
 At such a high rate of load being transferred to the tyre, the contact path will deform faster than it reforms (which is inherently hysteric).
 Soon enough the rubber on tyre will lose all its flexibility and won't be able to deform enough to grip the road.
 You won't feel this loss of grip until the very moment it happens, by which point you'll already be facing the imminent threat that made you brake so hard in the first place.

-BullettuPaandi is online now (5) Thanks
+BullettuPaandi is offline (6) Thanks

 Old 12th February 2025, 14:59 #137